Ingeborg, A Viking Girl on the Blue Lagoon

 *

-Remember that Greenland under the Vikings was a full-fledged colony replete with men, women and children.
+Remember that Greenland under the Vikings was a full-fledged colony replete with men, women, and children.
 Vikings took their women with them when they had a purpose of colonization, as the Goths had already done before them.
-Of course, when it was raids that were organized, for looting, they did not take women with them in such occasions.
+Of course, when raids were organized for looting, they did not take women with them on such occasions.

-When, after a few reconnoitering travels from Greenland and/or Vinland (their colony on the North-American continents), navigating along the coastline, they decided that those lands on the South would provide good settlements, they brought women with them.
+When, after a few reconnoitering travels from Greenland and/or Vinland (their other colony on the North American continent), navigating along the coastline, they decided that those lands on the South would provide good settlements, they brought women with them.

-The story of Quetzacoatl, the blond-bearded ‘god’ of the Aztecs, tells us something about it.
-Quetzacoatl was a Viking whose real name was, according to De Mahieu, Ullman*.
+The story of Quetzalcoatl, the blond-bearded ‘god’ of the Aztecs, tells us something about it.
+Quetzalcoatl was a Viking whose real name was, according to De Mahieu, Ullman*.
 During one of his trips further to the South, some Vikings, led by the ‘god’ Tezcatlipoca, rebelled against him.
 With loyal followers, he then left the rebels and the country altogether.

-* Ulmén : (arauc. ghulmen) m.
+* Ulmén: (arauc. ghulmen) m.
 Chile Entre los indios araucanos, hombre rico, que por serlo es respetado e influyente.
-(Definition of ulmén from a Spanish-American dictionary: “Among Araucan Indians, a wealthy man, as such respected and influential.”)
-I don’t know if Jacques de Mahieu knew this term, which looks almost identical with the name Ullman he says was the name of the historical Viking behind Quetzacoatl.
-According to Aztec myths, Quetzacoatl possessed great wordly riches.
+(Definition of ulmén from a Spanish-American dictionary: “Among Araucanian Indians, a wealthy man, as such respected and influential.”)
+I don’t know if Jacques de Mahieu knew this term, which looks almost identical with the name Ullman he says was the name of the historical Viking behind the Quetzalcoatl myth.
+According to Aztec legends, Quetzalcoatl possessed great worldly riches.
 Given the likeness, here we could have the same linguistic phenomenon as reflected in such Spanish expressions as ser un Cortés (to be a Cortes) or ser un Don Juan (to be a Don Juan); that would be, proper, “to be an Ullman,” whether that Ullman is the one from Mexico or another Viking explorer and settler.

 *